 Each world, or chapter, consists of five stages and one boss (usually).
 With only 25 of 50 stages being available with the standard playthrough, searching for hidden level exits adds to the replayability of the game.

 The first chapter takes place in Wario's castle and dungeon, kicking out his invaders and doing some damage control.
 Basic gameplay mechanics are introduced.
 The very first level also features the most fiendishly hidden secret level exit in the game.

 Chapter 2: SS Tea Cup

 Chapter 2 features the outskirts of Wario's Castle and a return to Captain Syrup's flagship, the SS Tea Cup.
 This chapter includes an escort mission, of sorts, involving Wario's prize hen, and water/nautical themed levels.
-The boss of the chapter is Bobo, also familiar from Wario Land 1.
+The boss of the chapter is Bobo, returning from Wario Land 1.

 Chapter 3: Maze Woods

 A heavily forested area, several of the Maze Woods levels are arguably the most punitive, requiring above average reaction skills from the player.
 The Puffy Wario form is introduced, as is flying by owl.

 An urban themed environment, complete with breaking-and-entering shenanigans!
 Culminates in a basketball showdown with a giant rabbit, of all things.